TheoBourdais/ImageNetSubmission/README.md

-# Simple code for preparing an submission to the ImageNet evaluation server for the test set
+# Simple code for preparing a submission to the ImageNet evaluation server for the test set

 This code is a simple example of how to prepare an ImageNet submission to the evaluation server.
 A notebook is provided that shows how to use the code to prepare a submission.
 The folder `src` contains the code for preparing the submission, as well as the file [idx_to_ILSVRC_ID.csv](./src/idx_to_ILSVRC_ID.csv) which maps the ImageNet class index (that are given automatically when using `torchvision.datasets.ImageFolder`) to the ILSVRC ID needed for the submission.
 It assumes you have already downloaded the ImageNet test dataset, which can be found [here](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php).
 Once the submission is prepared, you can submit it to the [ImageNet evaluation server](https://image-net.org/challenges/LSVRC/eval_server.php) to get the results.